contentful/ContentfulWatchKitExample/README.md

 # Brew

+The Brew app helps find pubs which have craft beer on the menu, be it in kegs or in bottles.
+Ales, IPAs, double IPAs, porters, stouts – from 4% to 12%, it's all here.
+Simply put, Brew is like Foursquare for craft beer places.

+Currently available in Berlin, San Francisco and New York.
+[Download it][3] from the App Store.

 ![Some screenshots of the watch app](Screenshots.png)

 Example which demonstrates using the [Contentful][1] SDK for bringing content to the ᴡᴀᴛᴄʜ.